-When data is exported from Power BI to Excel, PowerPoint or PDF files, Power BI automatically applies a sensitivity label on the exported file and protects it according to the label’s file encryption settings.
+When data is exported from Power BI to Excel, PDF files (service only) or PowerPoint files, Power BI automatically applies a sensitivity label on the exported file and protects it according to the label's file encryption settings.
 This way your sensitive data remains protected no matter where it is.

-A user who exports a file from Power BI has permissions to access and edit that file according to the sensitivity label settings; they do not get owner permissions to the file.
+A user who exports a file from Power BI has permissions to access and edit that file according to the sensitivity label settings; they don’t get owner permissions to the file.

-Sensitivity labels and protection are not applied when data is exported to .csv, .pbix files, or any other export path.
+Sensitivity labels and protection aren’t applied when data is exported to .csv, files or any other unsupported export path.